Physical & aggregate

 A measure of visible tint in the water.
 Regulated only as a secondary (cosmetic) standard.

-+What is the federal limit for Color in drinking water?
++Does Color have a federal limit in drinking water?

 +How many U.S. water systems have Color over the federal limit?